jccharr/page/index.md

 ### Application deployment procedure
 <p style="text-align: justify;text-justify: inter-word;">
   The Warehouse manager has an estimate of the available resources on each server.
 However, these values maybe outdated for many reasons.
 For example, if a server's resources are underutilized, its server manager might decide to turn off some available resources in order to save energy and thus modifying the number of available VCPUs on this server.
 The warehouse manager will be eventually informed of this modification but the update would not instantly happen.
 The information must be transferred from the server to the Rack manager and then to the Cell manager in order to finally arrive to the Warehouse manager.
 To be able to deploy a submitted application to the WSC, an application deployment procedure consisting of two phases was implemented.
 During the first phase, the logical components of the cloud try to reserve the requested resources by the Application.
 If the first phase is a success, the tasks are then deployed onto the reserved resources.
 Otherwise, the application is added to the waiting list.
+Both phases are described in the next two paragraphs and illustrated in the following figure.
 </p>

 <p style="text-align: justify;text-justify: inter-word;">